World Athletics C’ships: Neeraj Chopra delivers silver under a different kind of pressure

 Neeraj Chopra on World C’ships silver: ‘Competition was tough, but I believed till the end’

-Interestingly enough, while sporting a smile of relief, Neeraj gestured to the close-up camera to calm down and put up two fingers.
+Interestingly enough, while sporting a smile of relief, Chopra gestured to the close-up camera to calm down and put up two fingers.
 It was a reminder to us, and himself, that the job was not over yet.
 He has been eyeing 90m since the season began, and if he could push himself just for a couple more metres, the gold was still possible.
 He didn’t want to be content with silver, historic as it would be.
 A minor discomfort in his right leg, and a major effort by Anderson Peters to go past 90m thrice in six attempts, would mean that he finished second best on the day.

-Neeraj and his coach spoke a little bit about the wind conditions at the arena posing a unique challenge to him that he had not encountered in his career before and it was tough to adjust.
+The 24-year-old and his coach spoke a little bit about the wind conditions at the arena posing a unique challenge to him that he had not encountered in his career before and it was tough to adjust.
 But beyond the physical challenges, the mental one was different too.

 Chopra’s best performances at Major events have a pattern to them.
 Starting from 2018, he has made it a habit to set the pace in the final.
 Start with a huge throw in the first couple of attempts, let the competitors play catch up.

 CWG 2018: Neeraj Chopra’s first attempt was 85.50 m.
-His best throw of 86.47m came with his 4th attempt but led from the first attempt for the rest of the event.
+His best throw of 86.47m came with his 4th attempt but led from the first through the event.

 Asian Games 2018: Neeraj Chopra set a new national record back then in Jakarta, which came from his third attempt.
 But his first attempt would have actually been enough to clinch gold.